Pascoal98/LBAW-NARCOS/README_lbaw.md

 # add the new files to your repository
 git add .
-git commit -m "Base Laravel structure" git push origin master
+git commit -m "Base Laravel structure" git push origin main
 ```

 At this point you should have the project skeleton in your local machine and be ready to start working on it.
-You may remove the __template-laravel__ demo directory, as it is not needed anymore.
+You may remove the **template-laravel** demo directory, as it is not needed anymore.

 ## Installing local PHP dependencies